paulbares/christmasdb/README.md

 #### Query payload example

-Cossjoin of scenario|type-marque, measures are prix.sum, marge.sum and a calculated measure:
+Cossjoin of scenario|type-marque, measures are marge.sum and a calculated measure:

 Payload: